Brave-Programmmer/NexSoil/README.md

 - ESP8266 (ESP-12) or ESP32-CAM module
 - L298N motor driver (for ESP8266 build)
 - DHT11 sensor and soil moisture sensor (optional)
+- 2 DC motors
+- Power Source, max 12v for motor and 5v for microcontrollers ( used by us 2 Lithium-ion 18650 batteries [7.4])

 ### Key Dependencies